Upton, Merseyside: World War II

 Just prior to World War II, the War Department requisitioned a large amount of land to the northern side of Arrowe Farm, next to the Police station.
 This was used for military weapons storage.
 The camp was known as 64 Anti-Aircraft Ordnance Depot.
 The site had three reinforced bunkers for storage of ordnance, in the area which is now occupied by the Sainsbury's building.
 The site eventually came into the use of the Territorial Army and part of the area is currently in use by army and air force cadets.

 During this period, RAF West Kirby was also situated just under 2 mi west the centre of the village, along Saughall Massie Road, and backed on to Larton.

 Civic history

-Upton was a township in the ancient parish of Overchurch in the Wirral Hundred, which became a civil parish in 1866.
+Upton was a township in the ancient parish of Overchurch in the Wirral Hundred, which became a civil parish in 1866 named Upton by Birkenhead.

 Between 1894 and 1933 Upton was administered as part of Wirral Rural District.

-The civil parish was disbanded on 1 April 1933 and absorbed into the county boroughs of Birkenhead and Wallasey.
+The civil parish was disbanded on 1 April 1933 and merged with Birkenhead St Mary and Wallasey and became part of the county boroughs of Birkenhead and Wallasey.
+In 1931 the parish had a population of 2564.

 On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Upton, transferring from the county of Cheshire to the newly created county of Merseyside.